WP leaders should have acted earlier to set record straight: Observers

 She suggested there were ample opportunities for the party to step up to set the record straight.

-Prof Tan said the party could have issued a statement stating Ms Khan had misled Parliament, given the gravity of the matter.
+Prof Tan said the party could have issued a statement saying Ms Khan had misled Parliament, given the gravity of the matter.

 Allowing the issue to drag on had also negatively implicated a law enforcement agency, said National University of Singapore Associate Professor of Sociology Tan Ern Ser.